 Small vs Large Game

-Each snap trap is like having a full time hunter 24/7 that never tires and is quiet so as to not give your location away like hunting animals with a firearm would.
+Each snap trap is like having a full-time hunter 24/7 that never tires.
+The operation is also quiet, so as to not give your location away like hunting animals with a firearm would.

-Trapping small game is a better means of survival food when bugging out than killing large game animals.
-Large game can’t be eaten in one sitting so need to be preserved.
+When bugging out, trapping small game is a better means of survival food than killing large game animals.
+Large game can’t be eaten in one sitting and needs to be preserved.
 This is not feasible for most in a bug out situation.